kurator-dev/kurator/CONTRIBUTING.md

 ### File an Issue

 While we encourage everyone to contribute code, it is also appreciated when someone reports an issue.
-Issues should be filed under the appropriate Karmada sub-repository.
+Issues should be filed under the appropriate Kurator sub-repository.

-*Example:* a Karmada issue should be opened to [kurator-dev/kurator](https://github.com/kurator-dev/kurator/issues).
+*Example:* a Kurator issue should be opened to [kurator-dev/kurator](https://github.com/kurator-dev/kurator/issues).

 Please follow the prompted submission guidelines while opening an issue.